 On Python 2, webcolors supports and is tested on Python 2.7.
-On Python 3, webcolors supports and is tested on Python 3.3, 3.4 and 3.5.
-It is expected that webcolors 1.7 will also work without modification on Python 3.6 once it is released.
+On Python 3, webcolors supports and is tested on Python 3.4.
+3.5. and 3.6.

 These Python version requirements are due to a combination of factors: